-Table 3 explores this question, building on data from the last three fiscal years during which we observe a sharp increase in the number of Stays of Applications across all EAC members.
-In the first column of Table 3, we present (for each country) the number and share of Stays of Applications implemented in 2018/19 that were also in place in the subsequent 2019/20 fiscal year.
-For example, we find that for Tanzania, around 94 percent of all Stays of Applications issued in 2018/19 were renewed in 2019/20 and that these countrywide deviations from the CET concerned 115 individual products.
-Taken together, around 89 percent of all Stays of Application granted by the EAC secretariat in 2018/19 were still in place in 2019/20.
-Next, we take a two-year perspective and ask how many Stays of Application approved in 2017/18 were still in place in 2019/20.
+Table 3 explores this question, building on data from the last three fiscal years when Stays of Applications started to be used more excessively by the different EAC members.
+In the first column of Table 3 we present (per each country) the number and share of Stays of Applications implemented in 2018/19 that were also in place in the subsequent 2019/20 fiscal year.
+For example, we find that for Tanzania, around 94 percent of all Stays of Applications issued in 2018/19 were renewed in 2019/20 and that these country-wide deviations from the CET concerned 115 individual products.
+In the aggregate, around 89 percent of all Stays of Application granted by the EAC secretariat in 2018/19 were still in place in 2019/20.
+Next, we take a two-year perspective and ask how many of those Stays of Application that were approved in 2017/18 were still in place in 2019/20.
 As shown in the second column of Table 3, this was the case for nearly 76 percent of all Stays of Applications across the EAC.

-In sum, this suggests that unilateral deviations from the CET through the Stays of Applications are "long-lasting", with some differences existing across countries.
+In sum, this suggests that unilateral deviations from the CET through the Stays of Applications are long-lasting, with some differences existing across countries exists.
 For example, Tanzania reveals a much lower two-year survival rate for Stays of Applications than the other EAC members.